 Aidy Boothroyd was named as Johnson's replacement, and he arrived with assistant Andy King, steering the club to safety in 2011/12.
 He enjoyed a fine first full season, leading the team to a Wembley play off final where they sadly lost to Bradford City in front of more than 47,000 fans.
-In July 2013 Coventry City Football Club agreed a 3 year deal to play their home games at Sixfields on a temporary basis.
+In July 2013 Coventry City Football Club agreed a 3 year deal to play their home games at Sixfields on a temporary basis before returning to their home city a year later.
 Boothroyd left Sixfields in December 2013 after a 4-1 home loss to Wycombe Wanderers meant that the Cobblers spent Christmas 2013 at the foot of the Football League.
 Chris Wilder was appointed his replacement in January 2014, assisted by Alan Knill.
 Wilder kept the club up after a successful battle against relegation thanks to a 3-1 win over Oxford United on the final day of the season.
 His first full season at Sixfields saw the Cobblers secure a mid-table finish.